lemarc58/udacity/README.md

 <img src="https://github.com/lemarc58/udacity/blob/main/image/fact_dimension_tables.jpg">

 <h2> 5- ETL Process </h2>
 After defining the data model, it is time to create the ETL pipeline in order to feed all the tables in model.
 For this purpose, I created a well designed ETL pipeline in Apache Airflow.
-You can see the Airflow DAG Graph view below.<br>
+You can see the Airflow DAG Graph view below.<br><br>
 <img src="https://github.com/lemarc58/udacity/blob/main/image/airflow.jpg">
 <h3> ETL Steps </h3>
 <ul>